-Enter the measured horsepower, temperature, barometric pressure, and relative humidity into the calculator to determine the corrected horsepower.
-This calculator helps to standardize horsepower measurements under different environmental conditions.
+Enter the measured horsepower, temperature, barometric (station) pressure, and relative humidity into the calculator to estimate the corrected horsepower.
+This calculator uses an air-density (ideal gas) correction to standard sea-level dry-air conditions (29.92 inHg and 59°F), which helps make measurements more comparable across different environmental conditions.

 Dyno Correction Formula